-Prof. Yamamoto is an Associate Professor of Political Science and the current holder of the Alfred Henry and Jean Morrison Hayes Career Development Chair at Massachusetts Institute of Technology.
+Yamamoto is a professor of Political Science at MIT.
 He obtained a B.A. in Liberal Arts from the University of Tokyo (2006) and a M.A.
 (2008) and Ph.D.
 (2011) in Politics from Princeton University, where he received a Charlotte Elizabeth Procter fellowship for the year of 2010 to 2011.
 His doctoral dissertation won the John T. Williams Dissertation Prize in 2010 from the Society for Political Methodology.
 He also studied at Lincoln College, the University of Oxford, as a visiting student.

 His work has appeared in various academic journals, including American Journal of Political Science, American Political Science Review, Journal of the Royal Statistical Society Series A, Political Analysis, PNAS, and Statistical Science.